mpsonntag/snippets/notes/projects/gin/FAQ_raw_collection.md

 and Chromium Browsers have caused no issues at all in this respect.
 If you do not want to switch browser, try updating to the latest version.

+### Error pushing file content to GIN using DataLad

+(Q) When trying to push files to GIN using the DataLad command line client, the file content does not show up on the GIN server.
+What is going wrong?

+(A)
+Currently there is an incompatibility with the underlying git-annex version (>8) that a default installation of Datalad is using with the current git annex version on GIN.
+We advise mainly using the GIN command line client for the time being.
+If you currently need to use DataLad and still want to use it with the GIN server, you have to make sure, that DataLad is using a git annex version of 8.

+This issue will get resolved in the future, but for now please keep using the GIN command line client or git annex version 8.